On Lenstra's criterion for norm-Euclideanity of number fields and properties of Dedekind zeta-functions

 \section{Introduction}

-A commutative ring $R$ is called \emph{Euclidean} if there exists a function $f: R \to \NN$ such that: \begin{itemize} \item $f(x) = 0 \Leftrightarrow x = 0$, \item for all $a, b \in R$ there exist $q, r \in R$ such that $a = bq + r$ and $f(r) < f(b)$. \end{itemize}
+A commutative ring $R$ is called \emph{Euclidean} if there exists a function $f: R \to \NN \cup \{0\}$ such that: \begin{itemize} \item $f(x) = 0 \Leftrightarrow x = 0$, \item for all $a, b \in R$ there exist $q, r \in R$ such that $a = bq + r$ and $f(r) < f(b)$. \end{itemize}

 The Euclideanity of a ring is an important property implying other useful properties, such as being a principal ideal domain (PID) and a unique factorisation domain.
-In particular, the Euclideanity of algebraic rings of integers remains an important topic with many open questions, see the survey \cite{Lemmermeyer1995} and its updated version from 2004 for the main progress and conjectures in the area.
-In the case of number fields, there is a natural choice of the function $f$, against which the Euclideanity of $\cO_K$ may be tested --- the norm of $K$.
+In particular, the Euclideanity of algebraic rings of integers remains an important topic with many open questions, see the survey \cite{Lemmermeyer1995} and its updated version from 2004 \cite{Lemmermeyer2004} for the main progress and conjectures in the area.
+In the case of number fields, there is a natural choice of the function $f$, against which the Euclideanity of $\cO_K$ may be tested --- the norm of $K$ (see Section \ref{subsec: Lenstra Criterion - Setting} for details).
 We will call $K$ and $\cO_K$ \emph{norm-Euclidean} if $\cO_K$ is Euclidean with respect to the norm of $K$.
-We will outline below some significant results in the area and provide citations for the facts which cannot be found in \cite{Lemmermeyer1995} and its update from 2004. \begin{enumerate} \item There are finitely many quadratic norm-Euclidean number fields which are fully classified.
-Moreover, all Euclidean quadratic complex number fields are also norm-Euclidean, but this is not true for the real number fields \cite{Harper2004}.
-It is conjectured there are infinitely many real quadratic Euclidean number fields. \item The cyclotomic Euclidean number fields are fully classified \cite{Harper2004}.
-Most of them are proven to be also norm-Euclidean, however, Lenstra \cite{Lenstra1974} showed that $\QQ[e^{2\pi i/32}]$ is Euclidean and not norm-Euclidean. \item Under the Generalised Riemann Hypothesis (GRH), Weinberg \cite{Weinberg1973} showed that $\cO_K$ with an infinite group of units is a PID if and only if $\cO_K$ is Euclidean.
-In particular, real quadratic number fields are PIDs iff they are Euclidean. \item Heilbronn \cite{Heilbronn1951} proved that for every prime $\ell$, there are only finitely many norm-Euclidean Galois fields of degree $\ell$, and McGown \cite{McGown2012} provided the upper bounds for discriminants of such fields with $\ell > 2$. \end{enumerate}
+We recall several significant results in the area: \begin{enumerate} \item There are finitely many quadratic norm-Euclidean number fields which are fully classified.
+Moreover, all Euclidean quadratic complex number fields are also norm-Euclidean, but this is not true for the real number fields \cite{Harper2004}. \item The cyclotomic Euclidean number fields are fully classified \cite{Harper2004}.
+Most of them are proven to be also norm-Euclidean, however, Lenstra \cite{Lenstra1974} showed that $\QQ[e^{2\pi i/32}]$ is Euclidean and not norm-Euclidean. \item Under the Generalised Riemann Hypothesis (GRH), Weinberger \cite{Weinberger1973} showed that $\cO_K$ with an infinite group of units is a PID if and only if $\cO_K$ is Euclidean; in particular, real quadratic number fields are PIDs if and only if they are Euclidean under GRH.
+Combining this result with the Cohen--Lenstra heuristics \cite{ConehLenstraHeuristics} suggests that there should be infinitely many real quadratic Euclidean number fields. \item Heilbronn \cite{Heilbronn1951} proved that for every prime $\ell$, there are only finitely many norm-Euclidean Galois fields of degree $\ell$, and McGown \cite{McGown2012} provided the upper bounds for discriminants of such fields with $\ell > 2$. \end{enumerate}